nodet/git-check/readme.md

 The script finds the first commit reachable from `HEAD` (by default, could be any commit/tag/branch) that also appears in any branch on `origin`.
 It then prints one-liners showing the history from that commit to `HEAD`.
+Finally, it lists the files modified by these commits.

 ## Example